Lack of Humidity?

 An even humidity level in your home maintained by a Modern Air whole-home humidifier keeps the air your family breathes healthier, no matter what room you’re in.
 Humidified air discourages the spread of viruses and can even help reduce snoring for some people.

 One of the greatest advantages to a whole-home system is that it requires virtually no maintenance and will operate efficiently after a one-time setup.
 Unlike portable room humidifiers that require constant cleaning to prevent mold and bacteria buildup, whole-home humidifiers only need cleaned one to two times a year to remove mineral deposits left behind by the evaporated water.
-If you are a Discount Club Member (link to page on site) the annual cleaning will be done by a Modern Air Comfort Engineer.
+If you are a Discount Club Member the annual cleaning will be done by a Modern Air Comfort Engineer.

 Whole-home humidifiers are also plumbed directly into your household water system, so you never have to worry about constantly filling it up with expensive distilled water to keep it from running dry.
 Additionally, the unit only cost pennies a year to operate saving you money as it does its job efficiently.